 Line 51d.
-Use this schedule to describe the transfers and transactions for which you entered "Yes" on lines 51a through 51c above.
-You must describe each transfer or transaction for which you answered "Yes."
-You may combine all of the cash transfers (line 51a(i)) to each organization into a single entry.
+Use this schedule to describe the transfers and transactions for which the organization entered "Yes" on lines 51a through 51c above.
+The organization must describe each transfer or transaction for which it answered "Yes."
+The organization may combine all of the cash transfers (line 51a(i)) to each organization into a single entry.
 Otherwise, make a separate entry for each transfer or transaction.

 Column (a).
 For each entry, enter the line number from lines 51a through 51c.
-For example, if you answered "Yes" to line 51b(iii), enter "b(iii)" in column (a).
+For example, if the organization answered

+"Yes" to line 51b(iii), enter "b(iii)" in column (a).

 Column (d).
-If you need more space, write "see attached" in column (d) and use an attached sheet for your description.
-If you are making more than one entry on line 51d, specify, on the attached sheet, which transfer or transaction you are describing.
+If additional space is needed, write "see attached" in column (d) and use an attached sheet for the description.
+If the organization is making more than one entry on line 51d, specify, on the attached sheet, which transfer or transaction it is describing.

 Line 52.
 Reporting of certain relationships.
 Enter on line 52 each noncharitable exempt organization to or with which the reporting organization is related, or affiliated, as defined above.
-If the control factor or the historic and continuing relationship factor (or both) is present at any time during the year, you must identify the organization on line 52 even if neither factor is present at the end of the year.
+If the control factor or the historic and continuing relationship factor (or both) is present at any time during the year, the organization must identify the organization on line 52 even if neither factor is present at the end of the year.

-Do not enter unrelated noncharitable exempt organizations on line 52 even if you report transfers to or transactions with those organizations on line 51.
-For example, if you reported a one-time transfer to an unrelated noncharitable exempt organization on line 51a(ii), you should not list the organization on line 52.
+Do not enter unrelated noncharitable exempt organizations on line 52 even if the organization reports transfers to or transactions with those organizations on line 51.
+For example, if the organization reported a one-time transfer to an unrelated noncharitable exempt organization on line 51a(ii), it should not list the organization on line 52.